 Identification of ministerial commentary on the occasion of statistical releases: Ministerial commentary and data from Statistics Netherlands are fully separated.

-New data for the whole domain is available every quarter through the online database StatLine.
-There are seperate tables for 1.
-Nace I, and 2.
-Nace J+M+N. The results for Nace I are spublished in a press release every quarter.
-The other data are published in a web magazine.
+New data for the whole domain is available every month through the online database StatLine.
+The results for Nace I are spublished in a press release every quarter.
+Data of Nace M and N are published in a web magazine.

 10.2.
 Dissemination format - Publications